oneforawe/config-repo/config/win/README.md

 # Notes on Microsoft Windows

+## Win 10

+For work, I'm using a Windows 10 system without access to the Microsoft/Windows Store.

 ## PuTTY

 Font: You can download and install a font such as this that includes special